 Dysphagia is defined as difficulty in swallowing.
 It is usually associated either with pharyngeal or oesophageal disease.
-There are a spectrum of possible aetiologies (see links in table under Aetiology, below), from self-limiting illness, eg tonsillitis, to carcinoma.
+There is a spectrum of possible aetiologies (see links in table under Aetiology, below), from self-limiting illness (eg, tonsillitis) to carcinoma.
 It may occur with odynophagia - painful swallowing.

 - Men with new onset of alarm symptoms (loss of weight with worsening dysphagia) have an increased likelihood of a diagnosis of cancer, especially in those aged over 65.
 A positive predictive value of 9.0% has been found in this age group.

 - The most common lesions within the oesophagus are inflammatory strictures from reflux or tumours.

 - A long history of heartburn is usually associated with an inflammatory stricture.